begyyal/act_await_workflow_runs/README.md

 # Overview

 This is a Github Action.
-Wait for the workflow execution to cpmplete.
+Wait for workflow executions to complete.

 ## Premise